 All applications require supporting materials to be submitted with the completed application form.
 The supporting materials required for this course are:

-Further information about the supporting materials can be found in the entry requirements section of our course pages in the Graduate Studies Prospectus.
+Further information about the supporting materials can be found in the entry requirements section of the MSt in International Human Rights Law course pages on the University of Oxford Graduate Admissions website.
 Please note that writing samples of your work are not required (eg. publications, reports, dissertation chapters) and will not be considered in the selection process.

 If English is not your first language you will also have to supply evidence of your language competency.
+Please note that it is the higher level of English that is required for this course.
 Please see www.graduate.ox.ac.uk/englishproficiency for further information.

 Submitting your application